 Retailers keen on hiring the best and brightest should start emphasizing their company mission more in interviews.
 A study by Deloitte recently found that 60…

 People who have a strong sense of purpose appear to live longer, healthier, and more productive lives.
 For example, one research study followed more than 6,000 people over the course of 14 years found that those who died were less likely to have a sense of purpose.
-If having a sense of purpose is this purpose for living a healthy and productive life, it’s essential for your employees to have one at work.
+If having a sense of purpose is this purpose for living a healthy and productive life, it’s essential to learn how to inspire employees.

 Unfortunately, the numbers show employers have room for improvement in this area.
 According to the 2016 Workforce Purpose Index, only 30 percent of American workers say they’re enthusiastic about their work.
 Even more, the Bureau of Labor Statistics reported that over the previous year, approximately 2.7 to 2.8 million employees quit their jobs every month.
 On a more positive note, 85 percent of companies that helped their employees feel more purpose-driven saw revenue growth.
 Knowing how important having purpose-driven employees is, here are three inspiring ways to instill a sense of purpose in your workers.

 Too many companies only focus on what they do and how they do it.
 For Simon Sinek, the author of Start With Why, more companies should focus on why they do what they do.
 By defining your company’s purpose, you can communicate this higher calling to your employees and use it as a guidepost for everything you do.

 For example, Netflix’s culture deck was key to preserving their culture as they grew in their early years.
 Eventually they released it to the public where it’s been seen over 15 million times on LinkedIn alone.
 Another example was Holstee’s Manifesto, which was written by the company’s founders so they could define their own success.
 They eventually release their manifesto on their website and it went viral and has now been translated into 13 language.